“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times feel all the more worth it.”

 Over to you

 We’re personally big fans of celebration, and we like to keep up the habit by writing to each other with Leapsome’s Instant Praise feature.
-Now improved by a newly available Praise Wall, the Praise feature helps keep the positivity circulating in our office, meaning that everyone – from CEO to intern – gets the regular recognition they deserve.
+Our Praise Wall feature helps keep the positivity circulating in our office, meaning that everyone – from CEO to intern – gets the regular recognition they deserve.

 So how do you feel about celebrating at work?
 Is it something you yourself desire, or is it your employees and managers expressing a need for celebration so they can continue to go for gold?
 If there’s something we missed in this blog post, let us know by tweeting us at @Leapsome with the hashtag #CelebratingWins – tell us about your own experience of celebrating at work, whether positive or negative.